Jaeiya/node-ts-template/README.md

 ## Commit Syntax

 You may or may not like the syntax guidelines outlined in the [Commit Syntax](/docs/commit_syntax.md) Doc file.
-These guidelines are specific to my own projects, but you're free to use it if you find them useful.
+These guidelines are specific to my own projects, but you're free to adopt whatever you deem appropriate for your own project.

+## Opinionated Folder Structure

+Too much flexibility can be a bad thing, so I've created a pre-defined folder structure that I think works very well for most projects:

+- **/** _ROOT DIR_ should contain all configuration files
+- **/src** should contain all source code
+- **/src/lib** should contain all source code that contributes to `main.ts`
+- **/bin** should contain all compiled source and assets - _the dist directory_

+## Get Started

 ### Install

 `npm i`

-### Execute production code

-`node .`

 ### Run in dev mode